 Paper documents are not safe.
 You can lose them, they can be stolen, damaged, and easily tampered with.
 Contracts stored in the cloud are secured by encryption, data loss prevention, secure server locations, and file corruption prevention.

 Platforms like airSlate encrypt user communications with the NSA developed SHA-256 encryption algorithm.
 This algorithm protects data transfers between users, or transfers between user and server, against external access.
 User documents are stored on Amazon S3 data centers located in the US.

 Most of the time contract compliance appeals to rules or guidelines regarding and related to equal opportunity policies and regulations.
 For example, equal opportunity for employment without regard to age, gender, religion, disability, or national origin.

 However, when you decide to use contract management systems you should also pay attention to the platform’s compliance measures.
 Ensure contract compliance by archiving and locating all of your contracts in a single, secure place.
 Analyze contracts with AI-powered widgets.
 Protect your contract’s information with HIPAA and GDPR compliant platforms.

-With a contract management automation you greatly decrease the risk of mistakes in the contract.
-Avoid having to re-enter names, email addresses or numbers.
-With platforms like airSlate you can generate contracts automatically by populating fields in a contract template with data from CRM records, SQL databases or Excel/Google spreadsheets.
+With contract management automation, you greatly decrease the risk of mistakes in the contract.
+Avoid having to re-enter names, email addresses, or numbers.
+With platforms like airSlate, you can generate contracts automatically by populating fields in a contract template with data from CRM records, SQL databases, or Excel/Google spreadsheets.

-Choosing the right contract management software is never an easy task.
-Everybody is trying to find a reasonable balance between: paying less and spending less time on setup & deployment.
+Choosing the right contract compliance software is never an easy task.
+Everybody is trying to find a reasonable balance between paying less and spending less time on setup & deployment.

 The market for contract management software is reaching a peak in its development these days, with dozens of different solutions available.
 Analyzing the pros and cons of the market leaders carefully is the key to making the right decision.